 Printing/Scanning - Printing or scanning or illegal, pornographic, or any other immoral material is prohibited.

-All legal consequences involving the use/misuse of the TMC Network or equipment lie solely with the user.
+All legal consequences involving the use/misuse of the University Network or equipment lie solely with the user.

-The cost of damages caused by any student(s) enrolled at TMC will be born solely by the student(s) responsible individually; they shall not hold the college responsible in any way for their use/misuse of the Network whatever the ramifications of that use/misuse.
+The cost of damages caused by any student(s) enrolled at The Master's University will be born solely by the student(s) responsible individually; they shall not hold the university responsible in any way for their use/misuse of the Network whatever the ramifications of that use/misuse.